code-423n4/2023-07-tapioca-findings/data/kaveyjoe-G.md

 9 .
 TARGET : https://github.com/Tapioca-DAO/tapioca-bar-audit/blob/master/contracts/markets/singularity/SGLCommon.sol

--Combine Emit: In the accrue function,  combine the log emission into the _accrue function to reduce the number of gas-consuming function calls.
+- Combine Emit: In the accrue function,  combine the log emission into the _accrue function to reduce the number of gas-consuming function calls.

-Remove Redundant Assignments:  remove unnecessary assignments to variables like extraAmount, feeFraction, and logStartingInterest to avoid redundant computations.
+- Remove Redundant Assignments:  remove unnecessary assignments to variables like extraAmount, feeFraction, and logStartingInterest to avoid redundant computations.

-Reduce Read/Write Operations: minimize the number of storage read and write operations by eliminating redundant updates to the accrueInfo and totalAsset variables in the _accrue function.
+- Reduce Read/Write Operations: minimize the number of storage read and write operations by eliminating redundant updates to the accrueInfo and totalAsset variables in the _accrue function.

-Reduce External Calls:  reduce external function calls by removing the explicit emit calls and performing log emission inside the functions where the data is readily available.
+- Reduce External Calls:  reduce external function calls by removing the explicit emit calls and performing log emission inside the functions where the data is readily available.

-Simplifiy Conditions:  simplifiy some conditions in the _getInterestRate function to reduce the number of computations.
+- Simplifiy Conditions:  simplifiy some conditions in the _getInterestRate function to reduce the number of computations.

-Remove Unused Return Values: In the _getInterestRate function,  remove the unnecessary return values that were not being used outside the function.
+- Remove Unused Return Values: In the _getInterestRate function,  remove the unnecessary return values that were not being used outside the function.

-Remove Unused Function: The accrue function is now an external function that directly calls the optimized _accrue function.
+- Remove Unused Function: The accrue function is now an external function that directly calls the optimized _accrue function.

 Here is an optimized SGLCommon contract :